silvanatrabalon/learning/public/guides/javascript-en.md

 ```

 ## Destructuring
-**Description:** Extract values from arrays or properties from objects into distinct variables using a convenient syntax.
+**Description:** *Destructuring* allows extracting values from arrays or objects and assigning them to variables concisely, making code easier to read.
 **Example:**
 ```javascript
 // Array Destructuring